labgem/microscope-user-doc/docs/content/search/keyword.rst

 * **WITH field**: Fill the textarea with the keyword(s) you’re looking for.
 If the keyword matches some data contained in the Field(s) selection, the corresponding Genomic Object(s) will be displayed as result(s).
 3 options are available:

-	* **All of the words**: All of the keywords filled in the textarea must match the data contained in the Field(s) selection in order to get a result.
+	* **All of the words**: *All of the keywords* filled in the textarea must match the data contained in the Field(s) selection in order to get a result.
-	* **At least one word**: At least one of the keywords filled in the textarea must match the data contained in the Field(s) selection in order to get a result.
+	* **At least one word**: *At least one of the keywords* filled in the textarea must match the data contained in the Field(s) selection in order to get a result.
-	* **Exact phrase**: The system will look for the keywords or the sentence, with an exact syntax, into the data contained in the Field(s) selection.
+	* **Exact phrase**: The system will look for the keywords or the sentence, *with an exact syntax*, into the data contained in the Field(s) selection.
 This option is very selective.

-* **WITHOUT field**: Fill the textarea with the keyword(s) you want to exclude from the potential results.
+* **WITHOUT field**: Fill the textarea with the keyword(s) you want to *exclude* from the potential results.
 If the keyword matches some data contained in the Field(s) selection, the corresponding Genomic Object(s) will **NOT** be displayed as result(s).
 3 options are available:
-	* **All of the words**: if all of the keywords filled in the textarea match the data contained in the Field(s) selection, the corresponding Genomic Object will be excluded from results.
+	* **All of the words**: if *all of the keywords* filled in the textarea match the data contained in the Field(s) selection, the corresponding Genomic Object will be excluded from results.
-	* **At least one word**: if at least one of the keywords filled in the textarea match the data contained in the Field(s) selection, the corresponding Genomic Object will be excluded from results.
+	* **At least one word**: if *at least one of the keywords* filled in the textarea match the data contained in the Field(s) selection, the corresponding Genomic Object will be excluded from results.
-	* **Exact phrase**: if the keywords or the sentence, with an exact syntax, match the data contained in the Field(s) selection, the corresponding Genomic Object will be excluded from results.
+	* **Exact phrase**: if the keywords or the sentence, *with an exact syntax*, match the data contained in the Field(s) selection, the corresponding Genomic Object will be excluded from results.

 How to perform a search